 As a group, adolescents are at the highest risk of experiencing lifelong chronic health issues related to substance use.
 Primary care providers (PCPs) are well-positioned to identify and prevent problematic substance use.
-However, PCPs often do not recognize the role they can play in mitigating these adverse outcomes or feel do not have the training to administer effective prevention practices or address risky adolescent substance use.
+However, PCPs often do not recognize the role they can play in mitigating these adverse outcomes or feel they do not have the training to administer effective prevention practices or address risky adolescent substance use.

 - Boston Medical Center Health Plan